strayMat/causal-ml-course/slides/event_studies.typ

 #new-section-slide("Motivation")
 #slide(title: "Setup: event studies")[

-  == Estimation of the effect of a treatment when data is
+  == Estimation of the effect of a treatment when data is:

   Aggregated: eg. country-level data such as employment rate, GDP.